KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_plugins.rst

    :figwidth: 500px
    :alt: CUDA version to be installed

-   Select a CUDA version which is lower then you have detected.
+   Select a CUDA version which is lower than what was detected.

 .. rst-class:: clear-both